-In 1999 the Office of Attorney Regulation Counsel implemented a central intake program to field all requests for investigation.
+In 1999, the Office of Attorney Regulation Counsel implemented a central intake program to field all requests for investigation.
 Central intake receives requests for investigation through phone calls from concerned members of the public, judiciary and lawyers.
-See next page.
 Prior to implementation of central intake, all complaints against attorneys were in writing.
 Typically, the office annually mailed 5,000 to 6,000 complaint forms to individuals who inquired about filing a "grievance."
-Generally, about 25 percent of the forms were returned by complainants.
-But see next page.
+Generally, complainants returned about 25 percent of the forms.
 Many potential complainants simply found the prior intake system too complex or burdensome to follow through with their complaint.
-See Table 1.